Journal of Hematology, ISSN 1927-1212 print, 1927-1220 online, Open Access

 Figure 7.

-Figure 7.
-Computed tomography of lumbar spine with contrast showing the osteolytic lesions and pathological fractures in multiple lumbar vertebrae (black arrows).
+↓ Figure 8.
+Computed tomography of lumbar spine with contrast showing the osteolytic lesion with fracture in the L5 lumbar vertebra (black arrow).

 Figure 8.

-Figure 8.
-Computed tomography of lumbar spine with contrast showing the osteolytic lesion with fracture in the L5 lumbar vertebra (black arrow).
+↓ Figure 9.
+Computed tomography of chest with contrast showing the osteoblastic lesions in multiple ribs (black arrows).

 Figure 9.

-Figure 9.
-Computed tomography of chest with contrast showing the osteoblastic lesions in multiple ribs (black arrows).
+↓ Figure 10.
+Computed tomography of spine with contrast showing the osteoblastic lesions in the sternum and multiple thoracic and lumbar vertebrae (black arrows).

 Figure 10.

-Figure 10.
-Computed tomography of spine with contrast showing the osteoblastic lesions in the sternum and multiple thoracic and lumbar vertebrae (black arrows).
+↓ Figure 11.
+Computed tomography of abdomen and pelvis with contrast showing osteoblastic lesions in the pelvis (appendicular skeleton) (black arrows).

 Figure 11.

-Figure 11.
-Computed tomography of abdomen and pelvis with contrast showing osteoblastic lesions in the pelvis (appendicular skeleton) (black arrows).
+↓ Figure 12.
+Computed tomography of abdomen and pelvis with contrast showing hepatosplenomegaly and portal vein dilatation (white arrows).

 Figure 12.